The latest numbers on COVID-19 in Canada for Sunday, Feb. 28, 2021

 There have been 14,451 tests completed.

-There were zero new cases Saturday.
-The rate of active cases is 50.82 per 100,000 people.
-Over the past seven days, there have been a total of 18 new cases.
+There was one new case Sunday.
+The rate of active cases is 45.74 per 100,000 people.
+Over the past seven days, there has been 18 new case.
 The seven-day rolling average of new cases is three.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.